AxelRP/growth-engineering-interview/README.md

      - product
      - company

-5. Finally, simply run `ng serve --open` and your default browser will open automatically.
+5. Finally, back to your terminal, simply run `ng serve --open` and your default browser will open automatically.